 - The applicant is responsible to notify NCCSE of any change of address for all notices.

-The deadline to submit the application for the Bob Grundstrom Scholarship ended on March 16, 2018.
-All original application information must have been received at NCCSE by that date.
+The deadline to submit the application for the Bob Grundstrom Scholarship is March 8, 2019.
+All original application information must be received at NCCSE by that date.